Alfred Cellier: Dorothy and later pieces

 Cellier returned to Australia in 1888 to conduct Dorothy and a revival of his earlier work, Charity Begins at Home, and made a final brief visit there for health reasons in early 1891, together with Stephenson.
 His last comic operas, Doris (1889, with Stephenson) and The Mountebanks (with Gilbert, produced in January 1892, a few days after the composer's death), were both modestly successful.
 Also after Cellier's death, Rutland Barrington used some of his music in his 1902 adaptation of Water Babies.
 Often in ill health throughout his life, Cellier was unable to finish The Mountebanks, and Ivan Caryll completed the score.
 A reviewer of the 2018 recording of The Mountebanks commented: "There is a free-flowing style to Cellier’s compositions, with fine lyrical detail and sumptuous orchestration with which he provides a wide variety of musical effects."

 Cellier owed much to the influence of Sullivan.
 He was a fertile melodist and his writing exhibited elegance and refinement, although he was not able to infuse his music with humour in the way that Sullivan did.

 Death

 Cellier died at his home in Bloomsbury, London, aged 47.
 He was buried in West Norwood Cemetery.
+In 2026, a biography of Cellier by Daryl James Barclay, Alfred Cellier: In the Shadow of Sullivan, was published.